THE GREATEST LOCAL CHICAGO HORROR SHOW EVER...

 Chicago's WGN television 9 introduced CREATURE FEATURES in the fall of 1970.
-Classic clips from universal horror movies along with a haunting Henry Mancini theme called "Experiment in Terror" starting every show.
+Classic clips from universal horror movies along with a haunting Henry Mancini theme from the film "Experiment in Terror" started every show.
 Announcers Carl Greyson, and Marty McNeely read a creepy poem in a scary falsetto voice over the intro and set the stage for each weeks movie.
-It was this show that introduced thousands of "Monster Kids" to the great Universal classics like Dracula, Frankenstein, The Wolf Man and The Mummy!
+It was this show that introduced thousands of local "Monster Kids" to the great Universal classics like Dracula, Frankenstein, The Wolf Man and The Mummy!
 CREATURE FEATURES captivated Chicagoland audiences and soon became a Saturday night Tradition and part of Chicago culture.
-CREATURE FEATURES went off regular airings in 1976, and based upon a newly disocvered 1978 "off-air" find aquired by the MUSEUM OF CLASSIC CHICAGO TELEVISION , the show had run sporadically as late as 1980 with narration by WGN announcer Jerry Golden!
-How cool that we are finding out new info all the time to complete the shows history thanks to dedicated Chicago TV fans like you...
+CREATURE FEATURES went off regular airings in 1976, and the show then ran sporadically, in a much truncated version, as late as 1980 with narration by WGN announcer Jerry Golden!
+And then, fading into obscurity and the history books...

 Karen Verwolf , writer of the famous "Creature's Poem", speaks out for the first time in nearly 40 years about her time with WGN and shares the actual scripts SHE penned for the show.
 CLICK HERE for the inside story!

-11/15/14 - New Creature Features "Off-Air" find from 1978 re-writes the show's history!
+Read about Creature Features "Off-Air" find from 1978 extends the show's history!
 Visit the Filmography section to see what and how Creature Features continued to air until late 1980.

-Click above image to order brand new Museum of Broadcast Communications book on Chicago TV history!
+Click above image to order the definitive Museum of Broadcast Communications book on Chicago TV history!